nkami/rl_grammar_constrained/README.md

 # Requirements
 1. Tensorflow versions from 1.8.0 to 1.14.0
-2. python3 (>=3.5)
+2. Python3 (>=3.5)

 # Example
-1. create the grammar file according to rules defined on cyk_prefix_parser folder - grammar.txt this file will be used to define the patterns agent *must* follow
+1. Create the grammar file according to rules defined on cyk_prefix_parser folder - grammar.txt this file will be used to define the patterns agent *must* follow

 2. Install stable_baselines_master folder: